D4De/caliper/README.txt

 ****************************** Copyright & License *****************************
-CALIPER v1.0 is a software framework for the reliability lifetime evaluation of multicore architectures.
+CALIPER v1.1 is a software framework for the lifetime reliability evaluation of multicore architectures.
 Copyright (C) 2014 Politecnico di Milano.

 This framework is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.